Solving variational inequalities with Stochastic Mirror-Prox algorithm: Application to Stochastic Composite minimization

 This efficiency estimate is the best known so far among those attainable with ``computationally cheap'' deterministic methods.
-On the other hand, the complexity of one step of the algorithm is dominated, up to an absolute constant factor, by the necessity, given $x\in X$ and $y\in Y$, \begin{enumerate} \item to compute the matrix $A_0+\sum_{j=1}^nx_jA_j$ and the vector $[\Tr(YA_1);...;\Tr(YA_n)]$; \item to compute the eigenvalue decomposition of $y$. \end{enumerate} When using the standard Linear Algebra, the computational effort per step is arithmetic operations.
+On the other hand, the complexity of one step of the algorithm is dominated, up to an absolute constant factor, by the necessity, given $x\in X$ and $y\in Y$, \begin{enumerate} \item to compute $A_0+{\sum}_{j=1}^nx_jA_j$ and $[\Tr(YA_1);...;\Tr(YA_n)]$; \item to compute the eigenvalue decomposition of an $y\in\bS$. \end{enumerate} When using the standard Linear Algebra, the computational effort per step is